hasura/graphql-engine/tutorials/deploying-a-django-app.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can't just start pushing code to a new hasura project without making sure that you are really you! `hasuractl` can push your SSH key to your hasura project cluster so that you can start pushing your code.
+You can't just start pushing code to a new hasura project without making sure that you are really you! :doc:`../ref/cli/hasuractl` can push your SSH key to your hasura project cluster so that you can start pushing your code.

 In case you do not have an ssh-key,  you can create one following the